luischaparroc/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 # SHELL PERMISSIONS

-Here it is used some permissions commands.
+Here is used some permissions commands.